ksuryaasia/ec2-terraform-ansible/README.md

 Select the option as 'Username and Password' and provide username as email id and password as Token generated in GIT.
 <img width="1208" alt="image" src="https://github.com/ehteshamkhaja/ec2-instance-creation-using-terraform/assets/27899831/a5a2a562-da21-47fb-998b-962d1d6b3159">

+Use Project as "Pipeline" and provide the VM-Provision-AWS.iac , provide the below parameteres to the pipeline

+ENV-master, branch-master,Approval -> --auto-approve, action -> apply,destroy, GITURL --> https://github.com/ehteshamkhaja/ec2-terraform-ansible.git